How to Reuse the Cell Value (reference) in a formula

 Creating such a reference is not complicated, and it's the best way to work with Excel.
 Because now, each time you update the value in the source cell, the linked cell is automatically updated

-Change cell content and impact on the linked cell
+Change cell value with a linked cell

 Reusing the value of a cell in another worksheet